The Relationship Between SEO and Subdomains

 • Keywords relating to your niche market are all very similar and wouldn’t benefit from being separated, i.e., if you would only create competition for yourself by creating a subdomain for that set of keywords.

-The answer isn’t a cut-and-dry yes or no, unfortunately.
-Although it would make it easier if we could make a recommendation one way or another, there is rarely a black and white solution when it comes to questions relating to analytics and SEO choices.
+Although it would make it easier if we could make a recommendation one way or another, since every business is different, there is rarely a black and white solution when it comes to questions relating to analytics and SEO choices.
 This dilemma only increases when you consider the fact that search engines are constantly getting tweaked, and their algorithms never stay the same for too long.

 Request A Free SEO Analysis